Program

 Deploying Stratospheric Aerosol Injection

-Dr. Doug MacMartin, Professor in the Sibley School of Mechanical and Aerospace Engineering at Cornell University
+Dr. Doug MacMartin, Professor of Mechanical and Aerospace Engineering at Cornell University

 Mr. Wake Smith, Climate Researcher, Author, and Adjunct Professor at Yale and Harvard